koalaverse/vip/README.md

 trn <- as.data.frame(mlbench::mlbench.friedman1(500))  # ?mlbench.friedman1
 ```

 Next, we fit a random forest to the simulated data and construct variable importance plots using the two methods provided by the random forest algorithm (left and middle plots) and the (**experimental**) partial dependence-based approach (right plot).
+In this case, all three methods do a fantastic job at highlighting the five variables used in the true model.

 ``` r
 # Load required packages